-Spaniards might not be as stylish as people in Vienna and they probably didn’t invent a society around coffee, making from this a cultural experience, but they still have some interesting habits when it comes to coffee.
+Spaniards might not be as stylish as people in Vienna and they certainly haven’t invented a society around coffee, making from this a cultural experience, but they still have some interesting habits when it comes to coffee.

-I’ve made this article for first time travelers to Spain and for those who believed that ordering a coffee at Starbucks can be difficult.
+This article is for first time travelers to Spain and for those who believe that ordering a coffee at Starbucks can be difficult.

-In my first trip to Spain, I didn’t actually understand too much about coffee maybe because during that period I was not preoccupied about this type of entertainment, or maybe I was too busy falling in love with the beautiful country, but once with the time, have followed other travels on the same territory guided by different meanings and purposes and many things have changed.
+On my first trip to Spain, I didn’t actually understand too much about coffee, maybe because during that period I was not preoccupied about this type of entertainment, or maybe I was too busy falling in love with the beautiful country.
+As time passed by, many things have changed.

-It’s funny in how many ways I’ve seen Spain over the time and it’s strange that I still feel so attracted to this country.
+It’s funny in how many ways I’ve seen Spain over time, and it’s strange that I still feel so attracted to this country.
 As I’ve already said in a previous post, Spain is the country that discovered me, while I haven’t even had the courage to visit it all.

-I will start with the safest option – Café Solo which means single espresso.
-This is the most common type of coffee in Spain and my favorite because I don’t like milk.
+I will start with the safest option – Café Solo, which means single espresso.
+This is the most common type of coffee in Spain and my favorite, because I don’t like milk.
 Usually served in a small cup, Café Solo represents the basis for all Spanish coffees, being the strongest one.
 Oddly, Spaniards don’t seem to use it in order to wake up in the morning.
-I don’t know why they prefer to begin the day with Café con Leche, which is much weaker and then to have a Café Solo around 11 a.m., while I would do exactly the opposite.
+I don’t know why, but they prefer to begin the day with Café con Leche, which is much weaker, and then have a Café Solo around 11 a.m., while I would do exactly the opposite.

-If you think Café Solo is too small, you’ll have to ask for a Café Doble (double espresso), if you find it too strong, ask for Americano (Café Solo with more water added) and finally if you think none of these is your type but you still don’t want milk, try a Café Suizo – café solo topped with whipped cream or a Carajillo – the same Café Solo spiked with brandy or whiskey.
+If you think Café Solo is too small, you’ll have to ask for a Café Doble (double espresso).
+If you find it too strong, ask for an Americano (Café Solo with more water added), and finally, if you think none of these is your type, but you still don’t want milk, try a Café Suizo – café solo topped with whipped cream, or a Carajillo – the same Café Solo spiked with brandy or whiskey.

-They say Café con Leche is the second most popular coffee in Spain, but if you ask me, I would say this type is the Spaniards’ regular drink.
-They wake up with Café con Leche, they end the day with Café con Leche and they even drink it after any meal.
-What can I say, it must be delicious but when I think that it’s half milk, half coffee, I don’t really see the point.
+They say Café con Leche is the second most popular coffee in Spain, but if you ask me, I would say this type is the nation’s regular drink.
+They wake up with Café con Leche, they end the day with Café con Leche, and they even drink it after any meal.
+What can I say, it must be delicious, but when I think it’s half milk, half coffee, I don’t really see the point.

 It took me three trips to Spain to understand the difference between Café Cortado and Café con Leche.
-Actually, at the beginning I was somehow confused about the term “cortado”, which I thought it could come from the Italian “corto”, which means short and I first ordered it believing that the waitress will bring me a short espresso.
-Then, I realized that Spanish has nothing to do with the Italian language although I’ve always found them similar, and I got it – Café Cortado is Café Solo with milk.
-But who would ever be though that coffee in Spain could be named after the amount of milk added?
+Actually, at the beginning, I was somehow confused about the term “cortado”, which I thought it could come from the Italian “corto”, which means short, and I first ordered it believing that the waitress will bring me a short espresso.
+Then, I realized that Spanish and Italian languages are not that similar as I thought, and I finally got it – Café Cortado is Café Solo with milk.
+Who would have thought that coffee in Spain could be named after the amount of milk added?

-For those who don’t tolerate caffeine, there’s always the option of asking for a descafeinado, but be aware, you should ask for a descafeinado de maquina, unless you want to get an instant coffee poured into a cup of hot milk.
+For those who don’t tolerate caffeine, there’s always the option of asking for a descafeinado.
+Be aware though, you should ask for a descafeinado de maquina, unless you want to get an instant coffee poured into a cup of hot milk.

 Being almost positive that I did nothing but confuse the reader, I will make a list: